 This article is part of an Essential Guide, our editor-selected collection of our best articles, videos and other content on this topic.
 Explore more in this guide:

-1. - SDN basics for service providers: Read more in this section
+3. - Service providers look to SDN: Read more in this section

 Explore other sections in this guide: